(Pocket-lint) - The Xbox Series X brings 4K 60fps gaming and next-gen power. But how does it compare to the outgoing Xbox One X?

 Currently, you can snag an Xbox One X for around £350 - its original RRP was £450.
 The Xbox Series X costs $499/£449 (in contrast, the Xbox Series S is $299/£249)

 With Xbox All Access, which includes Xbox Game Pass Ultimate, you can get either one of the new Xbox consoles for a monthly fee.
 There is no upfront cost, and you pay one monthly price for two years.

 - $22.99 or £18 (Xbox One S 1TB console, Xbox Game Pass Ultimate)

 - $24.99 or £21 (Xbox Series S console, Xbox Game Pass Ultimate)

 - $34.99 or £29 (Xbox Series X console, Xbox Game Pass Ultimate)

 Xbox Series X vs Xbox One X: Which is best for you?

-Ultimately, the main decision to make is whether you want to invest (heavily) in the future of gaming or happy to settle for the very best this generation has to offer.
+Ultimately, the main decision to make is whether you want to invest (heavily) in the future of gaming or you're happy to settle for the very best the last generation has to offer.

 The Xbox Series X is an extremely powerful, exciting new console.
 But we also have a massive sweet spot for the Xbox One X. The latter is an amazing machine for the current price and you can buy one now with free games thrown in.